Skip to main content

 2. Restart Lightning Review.

-To display the explanation of methods and properties in the input assistance function, you need to install .NET 6 SDK.
+To display explanations of methods and properties using the input assistance feature, you need to install the .NET 6 SDK.

 How to use

-First, display the [Lightning Review Script Editor] dialog from the [Tools] menu - [Script Editor].
+First, from the [Tools] menu - [Script Editor], display the [Lightning Review Script Editor] dialog box.

 The following screen will be displayed.